Criteria for taking the Australian citizenship test

-UPDATE: The Australian government is implementing a new citizenship test.
+UPDATE: The Australian government wants to implement a new citizenship test.
+Subject to the passage of legislation, this new test will come into effect on 1 July 2018.
 The new citizenship test will still have questions from the study guide, “Australian Citizenship: Our Common Bond”, but will also include new questions about the applicant’s understanding of and commitment to Australian values.

 The new potential questions will test migrants for example on their views about gender equality and religious freedom.
 The new questions will include issues such as violence against women and children, female genital mutilation and forced marriage.

-This new test will apply to all citizenship applications made on or after 20 April 2017 (applications made before 20 April 2017 follow the old rules).
+This new test will apply to all citizenship applications made on or after 1 July 2018.

 Australian citizenship test rules